Reviewing Harry Potter and the Order of the Phoenix

 So we come finally to the question, “Are the Harry Potter books Christian?”
 The answer depends to a large extent, of course, on what you mean by the question.
 If you mean, “Do they use Christian symbols or intend to be ‘Christian’?” the answer is evidently, “No.” But the use of Christian symbols, or even the intent to be Christian, is no guarantee that a book is in any serious sense Christian, or that it is an aid to the Christian life – if it were, then The Exorcist and the Left Behind books would count as such, and in my view, neither do.[i]
 But if you mean, “Are the Potter books compatible with a Christian worldview?
 Are they suitable for Christian children to read?”
 Then I would answer, “Yes, perfectly compatible.
 And perfectly suitable.”
 Why?
 The key question is – do they present a universe that is in principal in need of redemption and redeemable?
 Yes, they do.
 Harry Potter and his friends and teachers often do wrong things, and they are sorry for them.
 Then they do wrong things again, and they are sorry again.
 In this respect, they are very like us.
 Moreover the values to which they aspire in judging whether things are right or wrong are, on the whole, to do with truth, love, and justice – in Saint Paul’s phrase, “things noble in the sight of all” (Rom.
 13:17); they are not, therefore, to be despised by any.
 A fictional world with such values, and such a world in need of and capable of redemption, is compatible with Christian faith.
 The fact that it is a magical world is neither here nor there.

 A friend suggests to me, however, a somewhat different area of concern.
 The Potter books make him uncomfortable, because of “the similarity between incantation and power, and prayer and power.”
 Let it be said at once: the issue is important.
 No Christian (and come to that, no Jew and no Muslim) is permitted to pray to any supernatural power other than the God of Abraham.
-That is not negotiable!
+That is not negotiable.
 Nevertheless, I think that in this case the concern is unnecessary.
 In the Harry Potter universe (unlike ours) magical powers are for some people—witches and wizards—a natural gift.
 Therefore for those who have this gift, such as Harry Potter and his friends, the spells are not incantations of a divinity or divinities other than God in order to obtain unnatural powers (as they would be in our universe): they are simply techniques, that is, ways to train and control a natural gift, as singing scales and learning breath control are (in our universe) for someone gifted with a beautiful voice.
 The way in which Rowling describes classes in which spells are studied makes this, I think, quite clear.
-No one who read the “Wingardium Leviosa” scene without preconceptions about what the word “spell” means could possibly imagine that Harry and Hermione and Ron think they are invoking a god!
+No one who read the “Wingardium Leviosa” scene without preconceptions about what the word “spell” means could possibly imagine that Harry and Hermione and Ron think they are saying prayers or invoking a god!

 What then have the Potter books to say about the divine, about God and the life of the spirit?
 So far as I can see, not much, although in the last volume, Harry Potter and the Deathly Hallows, there are hints of a beginning concern with these issues, possibly signified by the fact that this the only volume in the series that contains a direct quotation from the New Testament.
 Still, in this respect the Potter books are infinitely less profound than, say, C. S. Lewis’s Narnia books, or Charles Williams’s fiction, which constantly deal with issues of God and the spiritual life, if not always using those terms.
 But then, Lewis and Williams were persons with a deep and consciously articulated theology.
-Rowling is not, and does not pretend to be.
+Rowling is not such a person (at least at present) and does not pretend to be.
 And that is her right.
 Neither were Hugh Lofting and E. Nesbit, yet they both wrote great children’s books.
 We do not reasonably criticize authors for what they do not attempt, but for what they do attempt, and whether they do it well or ill.

 It has been urged that the moral questions and challenges faced by Rowling’s characters are too simple: they are always faced with easy choices between obvious good and obvious evil.
 To a certain extent, of course, that is true.
 These are, after all, stories for children.
 But it is not true all the time.
 In Harry Potter and the Sorcerer’s Stone, Hermione Granger has to decide whether or not she will risk Harry’s disapproval by insisting that those qualified to do so check his new Quidditch broom, which may be jinxed, and therefore dangerous for him to use.
 If you have not read the books, you will not know what a Quidditch broom is, but that does not matter.
 The moral issue is clear.
 Does Hermione care for her friend enough to risk his anger?
 Apparently, she does: but anyone who imagines that for an eleven-year-old (or, indeed, for anyone) such a choice would be easy, does not show moral insight, merely a totally inadequate knowledge of human nature.